 Unlike the architecture of Roman Catholic and protestant churches, whose spires and towers draw the eyes upward, a symbol of a heaven yet to be reached, the architecture of byzantine churches features domes and cylinders, engulfing one in heavenly awe to which they were welcomed at Christ’s Resurrection.

-Since it is in the nave that we are assembled in the body of Christ, the dome above this section features a large icon of the Pantocrator (Пантократор), God the ruler and creator of all, which is as the head over the body.
+Since it is in the nave that we are assembled in the body of Christ, the dome above this section features a large icon of the Pantocrator (Пантократор), God the ruler and creator of all.

 The iconostas originated in the Hebrew temple in Jerusalem where a veil separated the faithful from the mysterious arc of the covenant.
 Although the iconostas serves a different purpose and has evolved greatly, it still symbolically hides the mystery of the awesomeness of heaven.
 Yet, during the liturgy the heavenly gates are opened providing us with a peek at the kingdom of God, and ultimately during the Easter season, they are kept open representing the fact that Christ destroyed death and gave everybody the opportunity to see into heaven.

 Strengthened by the experience of heaven, we are now able to return to the everyday world we left at the beginning of the journey.
 We return and share the Good News of Christ with others, building with love, forgiveness, compassion, justice and joy the heavenly kingdom on earth with God.